 Master of Science in Management Information Systems (MMIS)

-Students have the option to earn the M.S. in Management Information Systems with concentrations in Information Security Management and Business Intelligence / Analytics (also 36 credit hours).
-The concentration curricula are each also available as graduate certificates, requiring a total of 15 credit hours (five courses).
-The concentration and graduate certificate in Information Security Management are recognized by the National Security Agency (NSA) based on its certification of the school’s curriculum under NSA national training standards NSTISSI No. 4011 (Information Systems Security Professionals) and CNSSI No. 4013 (System Administrators).
-As a result of this certification, Federal agencies may sponsor civilian and military personnel to take the school’s certified graduate courses, and the school is authorized to issue certificates to students who complete such courses.
+The security concentration is recognized by the U.S. National Security Agency (NSA) and the Department of Homeland Security (DHS).
+As a result of this recognition federal agencies may sponsor civilian and military personnel to take the school’s certified graduate courses, and the school is authorized to issue certificates to students who complete such courses.
 Individuals may apply to take one or more certified information security courses as non-degree students.
-These programs are available online or on-campus.
-Students who complete a concentration may also request the corresponding graduate certificate.

-Graduates with the M.S. in Management Information Systems are able to: (1) communicate management information systems concepts, designs, and solutions effectively and professionally; (2) apply knowledge of management information systems to produce effective designs and solutions for specific problems; (3) identify, analyze, and synthesize scholarly literature relating to the field of management information systems; (4) evaluate software development tools, software systems, and modern computing platforms.
+A graduate with a M.S. in Management Information Systems will have the ability to (1) communicate management information systems concepts, designs, and solutions effectively and professionally; (2) apply knowledge of management information systems to produce effective designs and solutions for specific problems; (3) identify, analyze, and synthesize scholarly literature relating to the field of management information systems; (4) evaluate software development tools, software systems, and modern computing platforms.

 Option for Early Admission into the Ph.D.
 Program

 This option provides the opportunity for master’s students in management information systems to earn the Ph.D. in information systems in a shorter time.
 In addition to the requirements specified in the section Early Admission into the Ph.D.
-Program, the student must have completed MMIS 610 Survey of Computer Languages; MMIS 620 Management Information Systems; MMIS 627 Enterprise Information Systems, Technologies, and Infrastructures; MMIS 630 Database Systems; and MMIS 660 Systems Analysis and Design.
+Program, the student must have completed all required courses for the program core and the chosen concentration.